Robust Oscillator-Mediated Phase Gates Driven by Low-Intensity Pulses: Results

-Table~\ref{table:1} shows that mode heating is is the main source of infidelity for gates in regime (i).
+Table~\ref{table:1} shows that mode heating is is the main source of error for gates in regime (i).
 This, along with dephasing and crosstalk, limits the fidelity of these gates to the $10^{-3}$ regime.
-Interestingly, despite its longer gate duration, G3 achieves better performance in terms of motion-induced errors than G1 and G2, proving the validity of the mode decoherence protecting technique described in the SM~\cite{SupMat}.
-In addition, G3 also shows the best overall performance, achieving $99.91\%$ fidelity within current experimental limits.
-We note that this represents an improvement of more than an order of magnitude w.r.t the current record~\cite{Weidt16}.
+Despite its longer gate duration, G3 achieves better performance in terms of motion-induced errors than G1 and G2, proving the validity of the mode decoherence protecting technique described in the supplementary note 8.
 Finally, table~\ref{table:1} shows that G4 is the most robust w.r.t. experimental imperfections.
-This is reasonable since it uses a larger $\eta$ and is an order of magnitude faster than the other gates, leading to a total infidelity of $1.14 \times 10^{-4}$ which represents an improvement of two orders of magnitude w.r.t. the state of the art.
+This is reasonable since it uses a larger $\eta$ and is an order of magnitude faster than the other gates.
+In particular, we find that G4 achieves infidelities on the $10^{-4}$ regime, mainly limited by residual qubit-boson entanglement caused by off-resonant harmonics and the spectator mode.
+Note that the influence of this error has been taken into account in the supplementary note 3, where we also discuss potential effects of micromotion.